TERREMEMBER/znbase/docs/content/latest/architecture/docdb-replication/change-data-capture.md

 - High availability (HA) — Redundant systems help ensure that your operations virtually never fail.
 - Geo-redundancy — Geographically dispersed servers provide resiliency against catastrophic events and natural disasters.

-Two data center (2DC), or dual data center, deployments are a common use of CDC that allows efficient management of two YugabyteDB universes that are geographically separated.
+Two data center (2DC), or dual data center, deployments are a common use of CDC that allows efficient management of two ZNbaseDB universes that are geographically separated.
 For more information, see [Two data center (2DC) deployments](../async-replication) and [Replicate between two data centers](../../../deploy/multi-dc/2dc-deployment)

 ### Compliance and auditing